netidx/netidx-book/src/tools/container.md

 remove the specified path(s) from the database, whether data or formula, and stop publishing them.
 Any current subscribers will be unsubscribed.
-If the subtree isn't locked, durable subscribers may readd the path(s) by immediatly resubscribing (but the data is gone).
+If the subtree isn't locked, durable subscribers may readd the path(s) by immediately resubscribing (but the data is gone).

 ### delete-subtree